 - It can also be used to make delicious Gnudi, the lighter potato-free version of Gnocchi.

-- Use it as a topping for pizzas alongside your other favourite toppings.
+- Use it as a topping for pizzas alongside your other favorite toppings.

-- Due to it’s fairly neutral, yet creamy, flavour you can use it as part of some delicious breakfast toasts served with honey/syrup and fruit. ( think peaches, plums, or citrus fruits)
+- Due to it’s relatively neutral, yet creamy flavor, you can use it as part of some delicious breakfast toasts served with honey/syrup and fruit. ( think peaches, plums, or citrus fruits)

-- Alternatively use it for savoury toast, like I have below, with herbs and olive oil.
+- Alternatively, use it for savory toast, as I have below, with herbs and olive oil.

-- Delicious in tarts and quiche’s, alongside some fresh seasonal veg.
+- Delicious in tarts and quiche’s, like this Ricotta & Spinach pie ‘Tarte Soleil’ alongside some fresh seasonal veg.